-Navigators USA is a co-ed, secular scouting movement that welcomes all people — boys, girls and adults no matter what gender, race, lifestyle, ability, religious or lack of religious belief.
+Navigators USA is an all gender, secular scouting movement that welcomes all people — children and adults, no matter what gender, race, lifestyle, ability, religious or lack of religious belief.
 We believe the greatest challenge for the future of our planet is to learn how to get along with people different than ourselves.

 What Navigators Say